Free Confidential Consultation

 Two people shaking hands

-Complexity of DWI Laws
+Understanding the Complexity of DWI Laws

 Intoxicated driving laws are complex and ever-changing.
 Their application depends on a wide variety of circumstances – and much like fingerprints – no two cases are ever alike.
 Houston DWI lawyers have made some interesting observations on the broad topic of ‘driving under the influence’ in general.
 What follows are some of the more engaging thoughts.

-• Houston attorneys have good advice for avoiding a DWI arrest.
+• Houston DWI attorneys have good advice for avoiding a DWI arrest.
 First, avoid areas that are notorious for DWI stops.
 Too, stay abreast of sobriety checkpoints (which are advertised in the various mediums well in advance).
-It’s probably best not to drink and drive late at night because most police have time on their hands – and what better way to spend it than stopping someone for suspected intoxicated driving.
+It’s probably best not to drink and drive late at night because there are less people driving on the road.

 • Any defense attorney will advise an individual who has been pulled over by the police to BE POLITE.
 Rudeness will only create a contentious situation and cause the officer to be inclined to view the ‘facts’ unfavorably for you.
 While this may seem unfair – it is probably more common than the average citizen would like to believe.